Stressor Verification: PTSD Stressor Letter Sample for VA Claims

 - Repeated or extreme indirect exposure to details of the trauma.
 This is usually in the course of professional duties.

 Examples of stressors include, but aren’t limited to the following: participation in combat (combat veterans), military sexual trauma, witnessing a roadside bomb go off, learning that a family member was killed, or being part of a burial crew.
 The symptoms of PTSD can vary, as can the specific stressor event.
+Both combat and non-combat stressors can qualify a former service member for veterans disability compensation.

 Service Connection for PTSD